mediaalgorithmsradicalization

 Audience capture creates a ratchet effect:

-The creator may feel like they’re “telling the truth more boldly.”
-Often they’re just converging on the content that gets rewarded.
+The creator may feel like they're "telling the truth more boldly."
+Often they're converging on the content that gets rewarded—what Bhogal calls "the gradual and unwitting replacement of a person's identity with one custom-made for the audience."

 Cable News: The Attention Economy Before the Feed